saleha-12/bike_sharing/README.md

 * Combined the cleaned hourly and daily data into a single DataFrame for further analysis.
 The final dataset was saved into a new CSV file for future use.
 This process ensured that the data was ready for accurate and reliable analysis.

 ## 3. Creating a Regression Model
-categorical features (such as season, weather type, and weekday) are identified, while the numerical features (like temperature, humidity, and wind speed) are also noted.
-Outlier detection is performed using the Interquartile Range (IQR) method to identify values that are unusually high or low compared to the typical range in the data.
+* Categorical features (such as season, weather type, and weekday) are identified, while the numerical features (like temperature, humidity, and wind speed) are also noted.
+* Outlier detection is performed using the Interquartile Range (IQR) method to identify values that are unusually high or low compared to the typical range in the data.
 If a value falls outside the range of [Q1 - 1.5 * IQR, Q3 + 1.5 * IQR], it's considered an outlier.
-The categorical features are then one-hot encoded to transform them into a numerical format, creating binary columns for each category, while numerical features are scaled to ensure all values have the same scale (mean = 0, standard deviation = 1), enhancing the model's performance.
-Finally, the model's performance is evaluated using Mean Squared Error (MSE), which calculates the average squared difference between actual and predicted values (with lower values indicating better performance), and the R² score, which measures how well the model's predictions align with the actual data, with a score closer to 1 indicating stronger predictions.
+* The categorical features are then one-hot encoded to transform them into a numerical format, creating binary columns for each category, while numerical features are scaled to ensure all values have the same scale (mean = 0, standard deviation = 1), enhancing the model's performance.
+* Finally, the model's performance is evaluated using Mean Squared Error (MSE), which calculates the average squared difference between actual and predicted values (with lower values indicating better performance), and the R² score, which measures how well the model's predictions align with the actual data, with a score closer to 1 indicating stronger predictions.

 ## 4. Model Building
 #### Regression Models: